osrs-tracker/osrs-tracker-aws/README.md

 ### Schedule Driven

-- `osrs-tracker_queue-items`
+- `osrs-tracker_refresh-items`

-  This function fetches all OSRS item categories, splits them up into pages, and pushes them to a SQS queue where they will wait to be processed.
+  This function fetches all items and latest prices from `prices.runescape.wiki/api/v1/osrs`, merges them into an `Item` object and upserts all items to MongoDB every hour.

-- `osrs-tracker_process-items`

-  This function fetches all OSRS items for the provided item pages, and upserts them in MongoDB.

 - `osrs-tracker_queue-players`